 You’ll need organic compost for your lawn, of course—made of dead plant and other organic matter.
 If you want to save money, you should collect your own garden’s waste and plant debris from home, such as potato skins and other peelings, and start your own compost pile.
 Most yards will have a suitable site for a compost bin, even if it’s just a small one.

-Spread your compost all over the lawn, about half an inch thick.
+Spread your compost with a compost fork, all over the lawn, about half an inch thick.
 Also consider spraying your lawn with compost tea monthly.
 Continue this after your switch to the best organic lawn care products.
-Fertilizer can do the work on its own, but should it?
+Fertilizer can do the work on its own, but, should it?
 You’ll benefit more from multiple lawn care methods.

 Preparing Your Lawn for Amending It With Organic Yard Fertilizer